-He worked as a maintenance engineer and he was badly injured as a result of an accident at a paper factory in Kent.
+But he was badly injured as a result of an accident when the company sent him on a job at a paper factory in Kent.

-He was working on a large moving component designed to catch large rolls of paper at the end of an enormous production line.
+Jim was working on a large moving component designed to catch large rolls of paper at the end of an enormous production line.

-Our client wasn’t told that some other workers had removed bolts that were designed to hold the component in place.
+But he wasn’t told that some other workers had removed bolts that were designed to hold the component in place.

-Mr Collison was trapped and suffered a serious injuries to his pelvis and he was taken to hospital in Kent.
+He was trapped and suffered a serious injuries to his pelvis and he was taken to hospital in Kent.

 But with the help of his local MP we arranged for him to be transferred to Blackburn, which was a massive boost to his spirits.

 Employers have a strict legal duty to take care for their workers.

 So we took on Jim’s case and agreed to act on “no win no fee” terms.